 - Related emotions and body sensations they are feeling.

-- A positive belief about themselves.
+- A positive feeling the client has about their life.

 Phase 5 – Body Scan